-I live in Southern California, am married with three kids.
+I live in Southern California.
 I am an author, educator, and freelance business/marketing consultant.

 I believe in One God, Creator of Heaven and Earth – all things visible and invisible, whose essence is simple, impassible, eternal, infinite, and holy.

 I believe that the One only true God is three distinct persons: Father, Son, and Holy Spirit, united perfectly by their common essence.

 I believe in Jesus Christ, the unique Son of God our Lord, eternally begotten of the Father, sharing in his one substance, as does the Holy Spirit.
 For our sake he was sent by the Father, incarnate by the Holy Spirit and born by the Virgin Mary, the God-bearer, forever blessed.
 He took on human flesh, bearing in his person two natures, human and Divine, neither mixed nor divided nor confused.
 For our sins he was crucified by Pontius Pilate to obtain salvation for our souls.
 Dead and buried, he descended into hell.
 On the third day he rose again from the dead, having an immortal, incorruptible body – the Firstborn of the new creation.
 He ascended into heaven, even now sitting upon the throne of God at the Father’s right hand in the presence and power of the Holy Spirit, who proceeds from the Father and was sent by the Son upon the church that they might participate in the Trinitarian life of God and bear faithful witness to the great salvation he has wrought.
 He will return again, descending from Heaven to Earth to judge the quick and the dead and make all things new, consummating his eternal Kingdom, ruling the new Heavens and Earth forevermore.

 I believe in the Word of God, inspired by the Holy Spirit, communicated to the church in the Old and New Testaments.
 This canon of truth has been recognized by the Church through the work of the Holy Spirit who leads us into all truth that we might know God, love him, and worship him rightly.